gis-ops/tutorials/qgis/QGIS_PluginProperWay.md

 The exact method depends a lot on the IDE and platform (Linux, MacOS, Win), but the general idea is always the same: you have to tell your IDE where the QGIS packages are located.
 The process of doing that obviously also depends on your IDE; for PyCharm see [this SO thread](https://stackoverflow.com/questions/48947494/add-directory-to-python-path-in-pycharm).

-To really understand what's goind on, there's a couple of gotcha's in the way QGIS and Python interact:
+To really understand what's going on, there's a couple of gotcha's in the way QGIS and Python interact:

 - On Linux and MacOS QGIS uses the system Python3, on Win it ships with its own Python installation
 - QGIS provides the system python only with the `qgis` namespace, things like `processing` (for processing functionality like running algorithms) are missing